whispir/api/source/includes/_callbacks.md

 In order to make your Callback Server processing much safer, whispir recommends the following security measures:

  - Use SSL on your Callback URL
- - IP Whitelisting for Whispir's IP address
  - Use an unique token

 The unique token should be an alphanumeric string generated and assigned specifically for Whispir Callbacks.

 When provided in the callback payload, Whipir will include this in every request made to the listening application.
 The token's presence ensures and confirms that the request has originated truly from Whispir.